esalcedo1/videogame-analysis/README.md

 Software: RStudio

 ## Defining Successful Videogames
 Videogame success can be measured in two ways: financial success and critical reception.
 Financial success obviously refers to a large number of units being sold and the product generating a large profit and can be examined using the global and regional sales variables in this dataset.
 Critical reception is a little more difficult to gauge but sites like Metacritic provide us with an aggregate score by both critics and average users.
-The following charts view these variables against genre and geographical region
+The following charts explore these variables against genre and geographical region

 ## Chi-Square Analysis